kaixin-l/fluentui-emoji-swift/README.md

 ## Usage

 The package provides a `FluentEmoji` enum for type-safe access to emoji assets.
-Each enum case corresponds to an emoji, with a camelCase name (e.g., `grinningFace` for "Grinning Face") and a `url` property to access the 3D PNG asset.
+Each enum case corresponds to an emoji, with a camelCase name (e.g., `grinningFace` for "Grinning Face") and a `url` property to access the 3D PNG asset stored in `Sources/FluentEmoji/Resources/`.

 ### Example: Accessing a Specific Emoji